For registration and abstract submission, we ask that you complete this form by January 10th.

 As previously, the colloquium will be split into two mutually inclusive sections: Exploration and Origins.
 While outlines of the two sections are provided below, the scope of abstracts considered will be broad.
 Past submissions have come from departments across the sciences and engineering.
 We emphasize that all interested parties are welcome regardless of discipline or affiliation.

-Exploration: For the Exploration session, we are particularly interested in submissions that deal with any and all aspects of reaching beyond to explore the nature of diverse environments.
-Examples include space technology development, spacecraft mission design, planetary science modeling, biological or ecological fieldwork and direct observations of extrasolar systems; in short, discovering what is ‘out there’, wherever ‘there’ is.
+For the Exploration session, we are particularly interested in submissions that deal with any and all aspects of reaching beyond to explore the nature of diverse environments.
+Examples include space technology development, spacecraft mission design, all elements of planetary science, biological or ecological fieldwork, and direct observations of planets and extrasolar systems; in short, exploring what is ‘out there’, wherever ‘there’ is.

 If you have any questions regarding the abstract submission process, please email the conference organizers at firstname.lastname@example.org.
 Thank you for your consideration.

 January 27th, 2020, MoSE 1st and 2nd Floor Atrium

 - 5:00 PM – 7:00 PM: Poster Session